Car insurance fire claim: Will your claim get honoured if car catches fire?

 The increasing number of vehicles on Indian roads is not only leading to pollution and traffic jams, but has also given rise to fire incidents in recent years.
 Although a majority of automakers usually don’t take the responsibility and blame the incidents on tampered wiring, but what about insurance claims in such cases?
-Does the claim get honoured in case of a vehicle catching fire or get rejected by the concerned insurance company on flimsy grounds?
+Does the claim get honoured in case of a vehicle catching fire or get rejected by the insurance company on flimsy grounds?

 What is covered?